Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 ***NOTE:*** Be careful that you only return from a hook when you absolutely want to change something.
 Due to the way GMod hooks work, whichever hook instance returns first causes the *remaining hook instances to be completely skipped*.
 This is useful for certain hooks when you want to stop a behavior from happening, but it can also accidentally cause functionality to break because its code is completely ignored.

-### TTTBeforeTeamChat(sender, msg, targets)
-Calls before a role chat message is sent.
-Used to modify the targets of the role message.\
-*Realm:* Server\
-*Added in:* 2.0.7\
-*Parameters:*
-- *sender*: - The player sending the chat message
-- *msg*: - The message being sent
-- *targets*: - The table of players that this message will be sent to.
-Add or remove players from this table to change the message recipients

-*Return:* Whether or not this role chat message should be sent (Defaults to `true`)

 ### TTTBodySearchButtons(ply, rag, buttons, searchRaw, detectiveSearchOnly)
 Called when a player opens the body search dialog.
 Used to add new buttons to the dialog.\
 *Realm:* Client\